 Brand Perception Testing

-While this sort of blurs the lines between UX and marketing, branding influences our decision to interact with a business, especially when trust, security, and legalities are concerned.
-This test is used to identify which feelings are aroused from a set of visual mockups, where users are asked to circle adjectives that best describe the brand, and from this we can decipher if users are associating the brand with the desired attributes.
+While this blurs the lines between UX and marketing, branding does influence our decision to interact with a business, especially when trust, security, and legalities are concerned.
+This test is used to identify the feelings aroused from a set of mockups, where users are asked to circle adjectives that best describe the brand, and from this we can then decipher if users are associating the brand with the desired attributes.